GLOBAL MARKETS-Stock markets halt selloff; Greece hopes lift Wall St

 By Sinead Carew

-NEW YORK, June 10 U.S. and European shares rebounded after several down days on Wednesday on hopes for progress around an expected meeting between Greek, German and French leaders on Greece's debt crisis, while oil rose for a second day.
+NEW YORK, June 10 U.S. and European shares rebounded after several down days on Wednesday, with Wall Street surging on a report that Germany may be satisfied with Greece committing to at least one economic reform in return for aid.

-The dollar fell against the yen and the euro and U.S. Treasury yields tracked German Bund yields higher, also helping to drive U.S. equities up.

-"We're seeing something today we've not seen in weeks.
-We're seeing conviction," said Peter Kenny, chief market strategist at Clearpool Group in New York, also citing expectations of strong U.S. economic data later this week and hopes for progress in Greek debt negotiations.
+The German government may settle for a clear commitment by Greece to a measure upfront to unlock aid, Bloomberg reported, citing two people familiar with Germany's position. (bloom.bg/1BYRRg4)

+"The report definitely added to the bullish sentiment of the market and stocks jumped on it.
+No question about it," said Adam Sarhan, chief executive of Sarhan Capital in New York.

+German bond yields hit 1 percent for the first time since September as long-term inflation expectations rose, also helping lure investors back into equities despite lingering jitters over recent market swings.
+European shares snapped a six-day losing streak.

-The pan-European FTSEurofirst 300 share index closed up more than 1.7 percent compared with a 1.4 percent rise for the MSCI all world stock index.
+The pan-European FTSEurofirst 300 share index closed up 1.7 percent compared with a 1.35 percent rise for the MSCI all world stock index.
+MSCI's broadest index of Asia-Pacific shares outside Japan finished up 0.3 percent.

-By late afternoon the dollar was down 0.5 percent against a basket of major currencies while the euro was up 0.3 percent against the greenback.
+By late morning, the dollar was down 0.46 percent against a basket of major currencies while the euro was up 0.12 percent against the dollar.

+Wild fluctuations in bond markets have sapped investor confidence in recent weeks as investors revise inflation and interest rate expectations.

-A selloff of German Bunds and this week's hefty corporate and government debt supply propelled longer-dated U.S. Treasuries yields to their highest in more than seven months.
+A selloff of German Bunds and this week's hefty corporate and government debt supply propelled longer-dated U.S. Treasuries yields to their highest in more than seven months on Wednesday.

 "We are completely tracking Bund yields," said Mike Cullinane, head of Treasuries trading at D.A.
 Davidson in St. Petersburg, Florida.

+The U.S. dollar index hit a three-week low, with analysts pointing to debate around the G7 summit regarding the speed of the dollar's rise as the U.S. prepares to end years of ultra-loose monetary policy.

+Traders said investors had cut back their positions amid the volatility and said the sell-off in bonds was likely to go on.

-Oil prices rose after U.S. government data confirmed a big weekly drawdown in crude inventories and on signs that U.S. oil production growth was leveling off after several years of sharp increases.
+Oil prices rose on Wednesday after U.S. government data confirmed a big weekly drawdown in crude inventories and on signs that U.S. oil production growth was levelling off after several years of sharp increases.

-U.S. crude was up 1.4 percent at $60.99 while Brent rose 0.7 percent to $65.31.
-(Additional reporting by Richard Leong and Michael Connor in New York; Editing by Nick Zieminski and Meredith Mazzilli)
+U.S. crude was up almost 1 percent at $60.72 while Brent rose 0.5 percent to $65.21.
+(Additional reporting by Richard Leong and Michael Connor in New York; Editing by Catherine Evans and Nick Zieminski)

 March 24 Tesla Motors Inc will start taking orders for its solar roof tiles in April, Chief Executive Elon Musk said in a Tweet on Friday.